 SMART Recovery: Support Groups for Addiction Help

-SMART Recovery meetings are organized by a nationwide nonprofit organization that offers free support groups to individuals who desire independence from any type of addictive behavior.1 SMART recovery online meetings are available, as well as in-person meetings around the world.
-The acronym stands for Self-Management and Recovery Training, which utilizes a four-point program and offers a secular alternative to the traditionally faith-based programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+SMART Recovery meetings are organized by a nationwide nonprofit organization that offers free support groups to individuals who desire independence from any addictive behavior.
+SMART Recovery offers online meetings as well as in-person meetings around the world.
+The acronym stands for Self-Management and Recovery Training.
+It utilizes a four-point program and offers a secular alternative to the traditionally faith-based programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

-SMART Recovery is a program you can participate in for any addictive behavior.
-Addiction can be defined as a behavior that is habitual, compulsive, and continued despite problematic cognitive, behavioral, and/or physiological consequences.2 The SMART Recovery program incorporates two different techniques to promote positive change for addictive behaviors: motivational interviewing and cognitive-behavioral therapy (CBT).3
+You can participate in SMART Recovery for any addictive behavior.
+Addiction can be defined as a behavior that is habitual, compulsive, and continued despite problematic cognitive, behavioral, and/or physiological consequences.
+The SMART Recovery program incorporates two different techniques to promote positive change for addictive behaviors: motivational interviewing and cognitive-behavioral therapy (CBT).

 Motivational Interviewing

-When you join a SMART recovery group, it will be led by a facilitator that utilizes motivational interviewing.
-This means the facilitator will use questions and guide conversations in the group toward the identification, examination, and resolution about obstacles to change.4
+Your SMART Recovery group will be led by a facilitator who utilizes motivational interviewing.
+This means they will use questions to guide conversations in the group toward the identification, examination, and resolution of obstacles to change.

 Cognitive-Behavioral Therapy

 The facilitator will also use CBT principles to help guide the group towards positive change.
-Some of the CBT approaches are:3
+Some of the CBT approaches include:

 • Identifying the relationship between thoughts, feelings, and behaviors